Our mission is to help families experiencing homelessness and low-income families achieve sustainable independence through a community-based response.

 ● Four-year degree (BSW, psychology, or related degree) preferred.

-● Minimum 3 years’ experience in direct service related to employment placement, housing/shelter,
+● Minimum 3 years’ experience in direct service related to employment placement, housing/shelter, and/or family services preferred.

 ● Expected case management skills include trauma-informed care, housing-first and a strength-based approach.